A combinatorial proof of a symmetry for a refinement of the Narayana numbers

 Given a sequence $p = p_1 p_2 \cdots p_n$, we say that a sequence $p^\prime$ is a \emph{cyclic shift} (or \emph{cyclic rotation}) of $p$ if $p^\prime$ is of the form

 for some $1 \leq i \leq n$.
 Let us write $p \sim p^\prime$ whenever $p$ and $p^\prime$ are cyclic shifts of each other.

 Let $\comp_{n,k}$ denote the set of all compositions of $n$ into $k$ parts, i.e., a sequence of $k$ positive integers whose sum is $n$.
 We define a \emph{cyclic composition} $[\mu]$ to be the equivalence class of a composition $\mu$ under cyclic shift.
 Let $\ccomp_{n,k}$ be the set of cyclic compositions consisting of compositions of $n$ into $k$ parts, which is well-defined because the number of parts of a composition and the sum of its parts are clearly invariant under cyclic shift.
-Let us say that an element of $\ccomp_{n,k}$ is a cyclic composition of $n$ into $k$ parts.

 We define the \emph{order} of a cyclic composition $[\mu]$, denoted by $\ord[\mu]$, to be the number of representatives of $[\mu]$---that is, the number of distinct compositions that can be obtained from cyclically shifting $\mu$.
-Note that applying $\ord[\mu]$ number of cyclic shifts to $\mu$ will return back $\mu$.
+Note that applying $\ord[\mu]$ cyclic shifts to $\mu$ will return back $\mu$.
 If $[\mu] \in \ccomp_{n,k}$ has order $k$, then we say that $[\mu]$ is \emph{primitive}.